-The Lady turned to face the native directly, and said while curtsying every so slightly, “Um waynuma”2.
+The Lady turned to face the native directly, and said while curtsying ever so slightly, “Um waynuma”2.

 The native’s smile broadened.
 His teeth were stained yellow from tobacco, one of his front teeth was black.
 He replied, “Um-pi-tuh”.

 The woman looked sideways at her husband.
-His scowl had been replaced with the terse smile he used when he was pretending to be impressed.
+His scowl had been replaced with the terse smile he used when he was annoyed by other people’s successes.

 “Do you know many American Indian languages?”, the Hermit asked the Lady.

-“Not even one, although my grandmother claims her grandfather married a Potawatomi woman.”
+“Not even one, although my grandmother claims her grandmother was a Potawatomi woman.”

 They rode together in silence.
 Eventually the Lord addressed his Lady.
 “Do you think Miss Astor will marry the Duke?”
 He spoke over his left shoulder to his wife, who rode just behind him.

 When the path widened again, the Lord said “It is a good match.
-She is very rich.”
+She is very rich.
+And he is noble.”
 He spoke toward the Canyon.
 As a result his words echoed faintly.